wynvern/wynvern/README.md

 # 🐉 Zekrom!

 Hi!
 I'm a teenager that likes to code, do you want to know more about me?
-I am from Brazil, more specifically from Rio Grande do Sul, and I'm at the 9th grade
+I am from Brazil, more specifically from Rio Grande do Sul, and I'm at the 1st year of high school

 ### ℹ️ What I know?